 Getting further behind every month with no end in sight?

 If you are worrying yourself sick about mounting debt and can't find a way out, bankruptcy may be the best step you can take to finally overcome your financial problems.
-Contact the Media, Pennsylvania bankruptcy Law Office of attorney Robert Holber for a free initial consultation.
+Contact Attorney Robert H. Holber of Holber & Guilfoil in Media, PA for a free initial consultation.

 We can help you put together a concrete plan to get out of debt and back on your feet with Chapter 7 or Chapter 13 bankruptcy.

 Chapter 13 bankruptcy is a debt reorganization and repayment plan that gives you breathing room to get caught up.
 Chapter 13 debt reorganization can reduce monthly payments on secured debts, such as cars, and can reduce or even eliminate payments on unsecured debt such as credit cards.